-Feastival is an exciting annual event that benefits the Philadelphia Fringe Festival.
-This modern day bacchanealia is a feast for all five senses.
+FEASTIVAL is an exciting annual event that benefits the Philadelphia Fringe Festival.
+See why this modern-day bacchanalia is a feast for all five senses.

 What is FEASTIVAL?

 Not a new event, the 2015 FEASTIVAL was the sixth annual benefit to raise money for Philadelphia’s FringeArts festival.
 Overseen by local Philadelphia restauranteurs Stephen Starr, Michael Solomonov, and Audrey Claire Taichman, the event celebrates artists of all types – dancers, musicians and chefs.

 The juxtaposition of the live arts and culinary arts is both jarring and exhilarating.
 But, at the end of the day, FEASTIVAL is all about eating Philadelphia food favorites.